-People often spend a lot of time talking about how to spot a bad relationship, but there is a lot less discussion about what exactly constitutes a healthy relationship.
-How can you know if your relationship is healthy and what can you do to make an okay relationship even better?
+People often spend a lot of time talking about how to spot a bad relationship, but there is a lot less discussion about what constitutes a positive relationship.
+How can you know if your relationship is positive, and what can you do to make an okay relationship even better?

 Questions to Ask Yourself

 - Do you have trust in one another?

 - Do you support each other’s interests and efforts?

 - Are you honest and open with each other?